-The Company's revenue arises from the Company's agreement for the development and commercialization of ensifentrine in Greater China (the "Nuance Agreement").
-The terms of the Nuance Agreement include non-refundable upfront fees, payments based upon achievement of developmental and regulatory milestones, commercial milestones, royalties payable on sales, and manufacturing and supply.
-These payments are viewed as both fixed and variable consideration.
+The Company's revenue consists of revenue from the Company's strategic agreements for the development and commercialization of ensifentrine.
+The terms of the agreements typically include non-refundable upfront fees, payments based upon achievement of milestones and eventually revenue from the commercialized product.
+These agreements usually have both fixed and variable consideration.
 Non-refundable upfront fees are considered fixed, while milestone payments and revenue from the commercialized product are identified as variable consideration.
-The Company follows the five-step model in ASC 606 "Revenue from Contracts with Customers":